matchmakeredlabs/matchmakeredlabs.github.io/_cards/card8.md

 As a result of MatchMaker Education Labs’ rich matching technology, all parties in a competency-based value chain win:

-1. Your Company/Jurisdiction/Organization/Audience recieves ACTIONABLE insights from MatchMaker; in turn, YOU are able to efficiently and effectively respond to down-stream requirements.
+1. Your Audience recieves ACTIONABLE insights from MatchMaker;<br/>YOU are able to efficiently and effectively respond to down-stream requirements.
-2. Your Customer/Jurisdiction/Organization/Audience recieves ACTIONABLE insights from YOU; in turn, they are able to efficiently and effectively respond to down-stream requirements.
+2. Your Organization's Audience recieves ACTIONABLE insights from YOU;<br/>they are able to efficiently and effectively respond to down-stream requirements.
-3. Ultimately, the Human Being (The Learner, The Instructor, The Candidate, The Employee, ETC.) recieves ACTIONABLE insights;<br/> in turn, is able to efficiently and effectively THRIVE!
+3. Logically, as a PBC, the Human Being (The Learner/Instructor, The Candidate/Employee, ETC.) recieves ACTIONABLE insights;<br/>is empowered efficiently and effectively suceed in their chosen path!